 - 2010 – The country was becoming the world’s BPO capital with 525,000 call center agents and approximately $8.9 billion in revenue

-All these events have been significant in establishing why outsourcing in the Philippines has been lucrative and why the country was also referred to as an ideal outsourcing destination for offshoring companies.
+All these events have been significant in establishing why outsourcing to the Philippines has been lucrative and why the country was also referred to as an ideal outsourcing destination for offshoring companies.

 Offshoring does not only mean the hiring of an external workforce but also having the operation in another country; hence, the term “offshore.”

 To truly appreciate its existence, you need to understand why outsourcing is good for your business.
-Here are three common reasons why businesses outsource:
+Here are three common reasons why businesses outsource to the Philippines:

 1. Cutting costs